 Biography

-Sangwoo Yoo is a Seoul-born, Chicago-based interdisciplinary artist whose work explores ephemerality, materiality, and ecological cycles through sculpture and installation.
-His practice investigates how natural objects shift within cultural contexts, revealing the essential values lost in the process.
-Rooted in material innovation, he develops sustainable substances that embody life and mortality, integrating them into his work to reflect social and ecological realities.
-He earned a Master of Fine Arts in Sculpture from the School of the Art Institute of Chicago in the United States and a Bachelor of Fine Arts in Environmental Sculpture from the University of Seoul in Korea.
+Sangwoo Yoo (b.
+Seoul) is a Chicago-based artist whose work explores ephemerality, materiality, and ecological cycles through sculptures and installations that incorporate olfactory elements.
+He earned an MFA in Sculpture from the School of the Art Institute of Chicago in the United States, and a BFA in Environmental Sculpture from the University of Seoul in Korea.

-Yoo has been awarded fellowships from the Eldon Danhausen Foundation, Anderson Ranch Arts Center, MASS MoCA, Loghaven, and the Vermont Studio Center.
-He has also been nominated for the AICAD Post-Graduate Teaching Fellowship and the MFA Fellowship in Painting and Sculpture at the School of the Art Institute of Chicago.
-His accolades include the Kimmel Harding Nelson Center for the Arts Award, the Kumho Young Artist Award, second place in the William and Dorothy Yeck Award, and the Grand Prize at the Hoguk Art Exhibition in Korea.
-His award-winning work is part of the collection of The War Memorial of Korea in Seoul.
+Yoo has been awarded fellowships and residencies from Bemis Center for Contemporary Arts, The Watermill Center, Banff Centre for Arts and Creativity, Anderson Ranch Arts Center, Loghaven Artist Residency, MASS MoCA, Vermont Studio Center, Chicago Artists Coalition, and the Eldon Danhausen Foundation.
+His accolades include the Kumho Young Artist Award, the Kimmel Harding Nelson Center for the Arts Award, second place in the William and Dorothy Yeck Award, and the Grand Prize at the Hoguk Art Exhibition in Korea.

 CV